netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>agent</b></td>
         <td>enum</td>
         <td>
           Select the flows tracing agent.
-Possible values are "ipfix" (default) to use the IPFIX collector, or "ebpf" to use NetObserv eBPF agent.
+Possible values are "ipfix" to use the IPFIX collector, or "ebpf" (default) to use NetObserv eBPF agent. eBPF is recommended, as it should work in more situations and offers better performances.
 When using IPFIX with OVN-Kubernetes CNI, NetObserv will configure OVN's IPFIX exporter.
 Other CNIs are not supported, they could work but necessitate manual configuration.<br/>
           <br/>
             <i>Enum</i>: ipfix, ebpf<br/>
-            <i>Default</i>: ipfix<br/>
+            <i>Default</i>: ebpf<br/>
         </td>
         <td>true</td>
       </tr><tr>